GambetaClub/SyllabusReader/README.md

 ### Output
 * The current output of the program is an ics file "test.ics" inside the directory you created.
 You can export this file to your calendar of choice.
 * Examples would be [Google Calendar](https://calendar.google.com/) or [iCalendar](https://www.icloud.com/calendar).

+### Accessing the calendar interface
+* Simply go to the calendar folder in our project files, and select "index."
+This will run the calendar interface locally on your device, allowing you to add, delete, display and modify assignments on a calendar interface.